What to Know About Travelling by Eurostar

 My recent trip to Bruges marked my fifth time travelling by Eurostar.
-I travelled by Eurostar three times for Paris, and once to go to Ghent via Brussels.
+I travelled by Eurostar three times to Paris, and once to go to Ghent via Brussels.
 The service is expected to gain even more traffic now after recently launching a direct service to Amsterdam.

-Book in Advance
+Book the Eurostar in Advance

 One of the benefits of the Eurostar over flying is that you don’t have to be there so far in advance.
 But don’t let that fool you into thinking you can hop on last minute like a normal train.
-There’s still ticket gates to get through and security lines, just like the airport, albeit much quicker to get through.
+There are still ticket gates to get through and security lines, just like the airport, albeit much quicker to get through.
 I’d suggest getting there with an hour to spare.

 This is especially important for bringing back lots of French wine/Belgium beer I’ve found!
 And unlike flying with a budget airline, there’s no charges for larger bags and no weight restrictions, you just need to be able to actually lift it yourself.

-There’s three classes you can book: Standard, Standard Premier and First Class.
+There are three classes you can book: Standard, Standard Premier and First Class.
 I’ve been both Standard and First Class (put there on a work trip).
 Apart from the fact you get a meal and some wine (you are allowed to bring your own in any class), it didn’t feel much different.

 The Eurostar currently goes to three destinations: Paris, Brussels, and now Amsterdam.
 When you fly somewhere in Europe, especially for the weekend, it’s likely you’re going to pick somewhere with a well-connected airport and stay there.
-If not, it is often a struggle to get from airport to the train station to venture out.
+If not, it is often a struggle to get from airport to the main train station to venture out.
 With the Eurostar, you’re right there.
 You can hop on a train to somewhere like Bruges, which is not well connected by flights, in under 15 minutes.
 You have the freedom to explore and discover new places.